apotheon/CopyfreeWorks/README.md

 * Yes, we do intend to make the data we use for the new works DB available under a copyfree license, possibly even as YAML and/or JSON, though we have not yet really thought much about how we'll do that.
+(We intend to provide the entire (new) codebase under a copyfree license, as well.)

 [ci]: http://copyfree.org
 [list]: http://copyfree.org/resources/works